ensdomains/court/README.md

 ### Running tests

-Blacklist uses truffle for its ethereum development environment.
+Court uses truffle for its ethereum development environment.
 All tests can be run using truffle:

 ```
 truffle test